RTHKKona/RegoAI/README.md

 ### GNU GPLv3

-> I *do not own or profit off* of Blokus©, the intellectual property of Mattel© and this project does not reflect the ideas or beliefs of Mattel© or any other intellectual property owned by said corporation.
+> I *do not own or profit off* of Blokus©, the intellectual property of Mattel© and this project does not reflect the ideas or beliefs of Mattel© or any other intellectual property owned by Mattel©.
 All other product names and associated designs are trademarks and copyrighted properties of their respective owners. ©2013 Mattel.
 All Rights Reserved.
 >

 ## Frequently Asked Questions